Rudra-narayan-muduli-001/Hierarchical-Parallel-Agent/README.md

 ---

-## Event Types (GUI Contract)
+## 📡 Event Types (GUI Contract)

-The backend emits these events on the WebSocket bus — the GUI renders them in real time:
+The WebSocket bus is the single source of truth — the GUI is a pure renderer of this stream:

 ```
 node_created          { node_id, role, category, tier, model_id, parent_id }